 Twenty-first-century learning has been the focus of much attention in education since the turn of the century, with proponents arguing that we should transform formal education to prepare learners for the complex challenges of a globalised future.
 This global movement proposes that all learners today need to develop skills for collaboration, communication, digital literacy, citizenship, problem-solving, critical thinking, creativity and intercultural competence.
-There has been much debate concerning the relevance of many of these skills to the twenty-first century; cognitive skills such as critical thinking and problem-solving, for example, have always played an essential role in learning and have been reiterated by pedagogues across the twentieth century.
+There has been much debate concerning the relevance of many of these skills to the twenty-first century.
+Cognitive skills such as critical thinking and problem-solving have always played an essential role in learning.

 What are 21st Century Skills?

 Regardless of one’s position on twenty-first-century learning, there is a worldwide consensus that students require a range of competencies to tackle complex global challenges and contribute to tolerant, diverse societies.
 Digital literacy and intercultural competence are skills that can make an essential contribution to this century and as such education should address this.
-However, despite overwhelming agreement on the need for such skills, the question as to how to develop them is mostly ignored.
 Rethinking pedagogies for the development of twenty-first-century skills is more important than the identification of competencies that students need.
 Without a focus on the approaches required to develop key competencies through the learning process, it is unlikely that students will develop these skills.
 Pedagogical methods have rarely adapted to address this challenge.

 Traditional Approaches are Becoming Less Relevant